 And being grounded slows you down.
 It allows awareness of the present moment to be possible and take center stage, even for a small moment.

-The reality is that the small moments are what matter.
+The reality is what matters are the small moments.
 They add up, gain steam, and produce happiness.
 They become a positive force and creation tool you can rely on.